LavithLVK/LVK_Play/README.md

 # LVK_Play
-I'm in progress with implementing music Player.
-Its not yet completed.
+This is Music player application.
+I'm in progress with implementing it.